 To view photo journals of Monica’s Village Place I construction, click below.

-Our Monica Village apartments are named for Saint Monica, an African laywoman.
+Our Monica Village Place I is named for Saint Monica, an African laywoman.
 For more information on St. Monica, click here.

 Click here to download the Imani Village flyer.